 This 1974 classic starred Mickey Rooney and Shirley Booth as Santa and Mrs. Claus, and tells the story of the year Santa wakes up with a cold and is told by his doctor that he should make some changes to his routine on Christmas.
 Santa decides to take a holiday, and it is up to the elves, Jingle and Jangle, to find people who still believe in Santa Claus.
 The elves run into trouble along the way, getting caught between Heat and Snow Miser who are fighting, when they get shot down and are lost.
 Scary stuff, right?
 Well, not to spoil it for you, but there's a happy ending.

 Tim Burton's The Nightmare Before Christmas

 The 1993 story of Jack Skellington, from "Halloween Town" who opens a portal to "Christmas Town" and decides to celebrate the holiday.
-The story was originally going to be made into a 30-minute television special in the early 80's, but the idea was dropped.
+The story was originally going to be made into a 30-minute television special in the early 80's, but was dropped before it saw the light of day.
 Burton (who worked for Disney at the time) picked up the idea, and a decade later, came up with this feature film that is absolutely brilliant.

 Santa Claus Is Comin' To Town

 Narrator Mickey Rooney plays Santa Claus in this 1970 claymation gem, which also stars Fred Astaire as the mailman whose truck breaks down.
 'Santa Claus is Comin' to Town' takes its name from the famous Christmas song, but I will never, ever, ever forget the song 'One Foot in Front of the Other', which I catch myself singing from time to time for no reason whatsoever.
 So, before you watch the video below, you've been warned that you'll probably be singing the song for weeks - or the next 30 years.
 Enjoy.